nmagee/ds2002-course/labs/lab4-s3.md

     'get_object',
     Params={'Bucket': bucket_name, 'Key': object_name},
     ExpiresIn=expires_in
 )
 ```

 ## Submit your work

-Your two scripts should be put into a folder `ds2002-course/mywork/lab4` within your fork of the course repository -- added, committed, and pushed.
+Your scripts should be put into a folder `my-work/lab4` within your fork of the course repository -- added, committed, and pushed.

-Submit the GitHub URL for that folder into Canvas for grading.
+Submit the GitHub URL to that folder into Canvas for lab completion credit.